AsifShawon/monitoring-agent/README.md

 ### Problems I faced:

 The linkedin profile scraping doesn't work sometime because of linkedin policy maybe, sometimes proxy doesnot work.
-I tried many things like linkedin scraper like scrapong but it doesnot work every time.
+I tried many things like linkedin scraper like scraping library but it doesn't work every time.
 So I stayed with `scrapingdog api` for both linkedin profile and company page scraping.

 ---